priyankanagar/spring-boot-microservice-order-service/README.md

 1. Download the source code in your local
 2. Unzip the code and open a terminal at the folder
 3. Run the command: mvn spring-boot:run
-4. Once the app is up, open a REST API client app like Postman and run the following commands:
+4. Once the app is up, open a REST API client app like Postman.
-    4.1.
-Call POST method on localhost:8080/authenticate with the following payload:
+5. Call POST method on localhost:8080/authenticate with the following payload:
      {
       "username": "iamavaliduser",
       "password": "password"
     }
     Copy the token in the response.
-We will use it in the next step 4.2.
-Call POST method on localhost:8080/authenticate with the following payload:
+We will use it in the next step
+6. Call POST method on localhost:8080/authenticate with the following payload:
         Header: Key: Authorization Value Bearer <token from previous step>
         Sample Body:
         {